-If a global embargo of China should become a growing military and economic success, would war termination be on the horizon?
+Thus, planning must encompass a long war during which global blockade of China is likely to have growing effects on China’s behavior.
+If so, would war termination be on the horizon?
 The answer may be found in a complex series of questions—some answerable, some less so.
 First, would the Chinese economy in general be forced into sharp contraction?
 How specifically would its war economy be affected?
 Could autarkical measures show prospect of providing relief?
 Could external aid from Russia (see below) permit China to fight on for a considerable period?

 Second, to the degree there is economic distress, would that distress translate into internal political instability and/or external military vulnerability?
-Specialists in Chinese economic and Chinese security affairs, inside and outside the US government, must address these questions to gauge the desirability of an embargo strategy.
+Specialists in Chinese economic and Chinese security affairs, inside and outside the US government, must address these questions to gauge the desirability of a blockade strategy.
 The range of uncertainty can probably be narrowed considerably.
 China specialists will need deep liaison with corresponding specialists on Russia.

 The China-Russia relationship is likely the critical variable in the war termination equation vs. China.
-(Note that this is probably true whether the war termination question arises as a result of embargo or any other US actions versus China—though embargo is the most vulnerable to Russian counteraction.)
-Mirsky terms Russia the “swing state” in this regard, the state whose actions can determine the success or failure of a US blockade (then, embargo/E2 now).
+(Note that this is probably true whether the war termination question arises as a result of blockade or any other US actions versus China—though blockade is the most vulnerable to Russian counteraction.)
+Mirsky terms Russia the “swing state” in this regard, the state whose actions can determine the success or failure of a US blockade.

-The US-China-Russia triangle may well be the cosmic issue confronting geostrategists in the first half of this century, if not beyond.
+The US-China-Russia triangle may well be the cosmic issue confronting geo-strategists in the first half of this century, if not beyond.
 It wilI doubtless take many unforeseen turns as the years unfold.
-I confine my comments on this overarching matter to how that interaction seems likely to play out in the particular case of a US embargo in a war with China today.
+I confine my comments on this overarching matter to how that interaction seems likely to play out in the particular case of a US blockade in a war with China today.

 As a result of classic balance of power reasoning, Russia would be highly likely to come to China’s aid to forestall its defeat at the hands of the US.
 A war between the US and China would be a strategic gift to Russia that would surpass even the gift given to Iran by the US invasion of Iraq.
 It would put Russia in the “catbird’s seat” (to continue with folksy idiom).
 Russia’s own interests would be advanced by prolonging a US-China war which obviously would sap the strength of both warring parties.
 Russia might in effect determine the length of the conflict.
 By metering its material support for China, it would seek to ensure that the war has no victor.

-Nonetheless, Russia’s leaders almost certainly recognize that a US-China war would present it with a difficult balancing act.
+Russia’s leaders almost certainly recognize that a US-China war would present it with a difficult balancing act.
 If America emerged the victor, Russia would find itself facing alone an unrivaled and likely emboldened superpower.
-On the other hand, if China gained the upper hand, it might find might find itself once again in vassalage to its far more powerful Chinese neighbor—just as it was for 400 years to their Mongol predecessors in medieval times.
+On the other hand, if China gained the upper hand, it might find might find itself once again in vassalage to its far more powerful Chinese neighbor—just as it was for three-four centuries to their Mongol predecessors in medieval times.